How to Extract PDF Metadata .NET

 Step 1: Loading Your PDF Document

-Let’s start by specifying the path to your PDF file:
+Let’s start by specifying the path to your PDF file.
+This can be a relative or absolute path depending on your project structure:

 string filePath = "sample.pdf";